 Reducing the amount of salt in your diet is a smart way to protect your health, especially if you have heart or kidney disease.
 Here are some simple tips to help you consume less salt:

-Our bodies need about 500 milligrams of salt daily to function correctly, and healthy kidneys can effectively manage this amount.
+Our bodies need a small amount of sodium (approximately 500 mg per day) to function properly, which is equivalent to about 1.25 grams of salt, and healthy kidneys can effectively manage this amount.
 Salt enhances the flavour of food, and our taste buds have become used to it.
-When we reduce our salt intake, meals can taste bland, which many people find poor-tasting.
+When we reduce our salt intake, meals can taste bland, which many people find poor tasting.

 To address this issue, the Food and Drug Administration (FDA) has established voluntary goals for the food industry to decrease the amount of salt in their products.
 This initiative aims to help everyone eat healthier.